statmike/vertex-ai-mlops/MLOps/readme.md

 For an overview of components from custom to pre-built, check out this notebook:
 - [Vertex AI Pipelines - Components](./Vertex%20AI%20Pipelines%20-%20Components.ipynb)
+    - **Pre-Built Components:** Easy access to many GCP services
+    - **Lightweight Python Components:** Build a component from a Python function
+    - **Containerized Python Components:** Build an entire Python enviornment as a component
+    - **Container Components:** Any container as a component
+    - **Importer Components:** Quickly import artifacts

 ---
 ### Component IO